idowald/hackernews-vanilla-js/readme.md

 Super important!
  - I didn't use web component, though it can be a better option for some cases.

- - I was sure I am not allowed to use any js libraries, so that's why I couldn't use bootstrap css or js libraries.

- - I saved some time with CSS so I put everything in one file, in real apps we will split it to files and bundle it.
+ - I saved some time with CSS so I put everything in one file.